Founding and Early History of the Order

 Fortress Warfare and Sieges

 After Las Navas, the order became the primary instrument of Castilian expansion into the Guadalquivir valley.
 They participated in the sieges of Baeza, Úbeda, Córdoba (1236), and Seville (1248).
-The capture of these cities required not only field battles but also technical siegecraft.
-The knights were experienced builders and engineers, constructing and maintaining sophisticated artillery and siege engines.
+The capture of these cities required not only field battles but also sophisticated siegecraft.
+The knights were experienced builders and engineers, constructing and maintaining advanced artillery and siege engines.
 Their fortresses, built on hilltops or strategic passes, were designed to withstand prolonged assault.
-Castles such as Calatrava la Nueva (the order's new headquarters, constructed in the 13th century on the slopes of the Sierra de Calatrava) exemplify the military architecture of the period—thick walls, imposing keeps, and intricate gateways meant to control movement through hostile territory.
+Calatrava la Nueva, the order’s new headquarters constructed in the 13th century on the slopes of the Sierra de Calatrava, exemplifies the military architecture of the period—thick walls, imposing keeps, and intricate gateways meant to control movement through hostile territory.
+The castle’s design incorporated multiple lines of defense, including a barbican and a deep dry moat, making it nearly impregnable to direct assault.

 Frontier Defense and Raiding

 Beyond major campaigns, the Knights of Calatrava specialized in frontier defense.
-They established a continuous presence along the border of the Emirate of Granada, launching swift cavalry raids (cabalgadas) to disrupt Muslim agriculture and weaken the enemy's economy.
+They established a continuous presence along the border of the Emirate of Granada, launching swift cavalry raids (cabalgadas) to disrupt Muslim agriculture and weaken the enemy’s economy.
 Their mobility was a key advantage.
 Mounted on heavy warhorses and armored in mail, they could cover long distances quickly, striking deep into enemy territory before retreating to fortified bases.
-This style of warfare, known as the guerra a sangre y fuego (war of blood and fire), aimed at attrition rather than occupation, and it kept the Granadan frontier in a constant state of tension for centuries.
+This style of warfare, known as the guerra a sangre y fuego (war of blood and fire), aimed at attrition rather than occupation.
+It kept the Granadan frontier in a constant state of tension for centuries, forcing the emirate to divert resources away from offensive operations.

-The order's military success translated into immense political power.
+The order’s military success translated into immense political power.
 The Knights of Calatrava were granted vast estates, including agricultural land, salt mines, and entire villages.
 They became major landowners in La Mancha and southern Castile, controlling tens of thousands of acres of arable land.
 This economic base allowed them to maintain large standing forces and to finance further campaigns.
+The order also controlled important salt pans—salt was a precious commodity for preserving food—and collected tolls on roads traversing their territories.
 In return, the kings of Castile relied on the order not only as soldiers but also as administrators and advisors.
 Masters of Calatrava frequently served in the royal council, helped negotiate treaties, and even acted as regents during minority periods.

 Relationship with the Papacy